asolavi/MESSpy/README.md

 - "run_test_1" A small energy community composed by two consumers and one prosumer with PV and battery.
 A sensisivety analysi is also carried out.
 - "run_test_2" A residential building replaces the gas boiler with a heat pump
 - "run_test_3" On-site hydrogen production plant for an industrial facility
+- "run_test_4" On-site ammonia production, storage and use in a CCGT

 Choose one of these, read it and press run!